 One definite cause for concern is My Strollers' reputation.
 While they didn't have a grade/rating with the Better Business Bureau at the time of our review, we did see that the BBB had revoked MyStrollers' accreditation for not responding promptly to customer complaints.
 We then found numerous examples of such complaints, especially from parents who ordered strollers for special-needs children and waited more than two months for the product to be delivered - only to be told that the order was cancelled, with no refund returned to their PayPal or credit card account.
 In fact, positive reviews for My Strollers were hard to come by.

 While we were hopeful that My Strollers would be an excellent resource for customers looking for strollers, we feel that most shoppers stand a good chance of being disappointed by this retailer's lack of attention to quality customer service.

-At the top of every new parent's wish list is a stroller.
-From the most basic umbrella-type model that allows for easy traveling, to jogging styles that can help Mom and Dad to get (back) into shape, having the right stroller can be a life-saver.
+At the top of every new parent's wish list is a baby stroller.
+From the most basic umbrella-type model that allows for easy traveling, to jogging styles that can help Mom and Dad to get (back) into shape, having the right baby stroller can be a life-saver.

 Gone are the days of the bulky carriage - though you can still find those if you like the classic look.
-Today's strollers can be as sleek and functional as you could possibly want, with travel systems that allow you to snap your baby's car seat right into the frame, accessories like cup holders (for baby and for Mom!) and sun shades, and even organizers to keep your diapers, wipes, and snacks all in the right place.
+Today's baby strollers can be as sleek and functional as you could possibly want, with travel systems that allow you to snap your baby's car seat right into the frame, accessories like cup holders (for baby and for Mom!) sun shades, and even organizers to keep your diapers, wipes, and snacks all in the right place.